FelixOnline/v2/content/articles/2013-3-15-facebook-celebrity-looking-for-a-job.md

  - /biz/3465/facebook-celebrity-looking-for-a-job
 imported: true
 comments:
+ - value: >
- - Theres definately a great deal to find out about this subject I love all the points you have madeIf you want to read more articles by me feel free to link in google or linkedin httpsplusgooglecomPedroPereiraMarketing
+     There's definately a great deal to find out about this subject.
+I love all the points you have made.,If you want to read more articles by me feel free to link in google+ or linkedin https://plus.google.com/+PedroPereiraMarketing

 # Article Taxonomies
 categories: